DevExpress-Examples/asp-net-web-forms-gridview-select-deselect-all-rows-in-a-group/Readme.md

     }
     ```

 4. Handle the Grid View's [CustomCallback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.CustomCallback?p=netframework) event to process the callback.
 Call the Grid View's [GetChildDataRow](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.GetChildDataRow(System.Int32-System.Int32)?p=netframework) method to get a data row that belongs to the current group.
-Pass the data row's key and the the checked status of the checkbox to the [SetSelectionByKey](https://docs.devexpress.com/AspNet/DevExpress.Web.Data.WebDataSelection.SetSelectionByKey(System.Object-System.Boolean)?p=netframework) method to select or deselect this row:
+Pass the data row's key and the the check state of the checkbox to the [SetSelectionByKey](https://docs.devexpress.com/AspNet/DevExpress.Web.Data.WebDataSelection.SetSelectionByKey(System.Object-System.Boolean)?p=netframework) method to select or deselect this row:

     ```cs
     protected void Grid_CustomCallback(object sender, ASPxGridViewCustomCallbackEventArgs e) {